-Group's contract revenue and expenses are recognised in profit or loss in proportion to the stage of completion of the contract as disclosed in notes 4(m)(i) and 17 to the financial statements.
-We identified revenue recognition in respect of construction contract to be an area of audit focus as the determination of the stage of completion requires the management to exercise significant judgement in estimating the total costs to complete and contract profit.
+Group's revenue from contracts with customers and expenses are recognised in statement of comprehensive income in proportion to the stage of completion of the contract as disclosed in notes 4(m)(i) and 17 to the financial statements.
+We identified revenue from contracts with customers to be an area of audit focus as the determination of the stage of completion requires the management to exercise significant judgement in estimating the total costs to complete and contract profit.

 In estimating the total costs to complete, the Group considers the completeness and accuracy of its cost estimation, including its obligation to contract variation, claims and cost contingencies.
-The total cost to complete including sub-contractor costs, varies with market conditions and may also be incorrectly forecasted due to unforeseen events during construction.
+The total cost to complete including subcontractor costs, varies with market conditions and may also be incorrectly forecasted due to unforeseen events during construction.